sathyanaravind/coding-exercises/README.md

 - memory spaces used:
 - difference between Node and Node* :
-- arrary -> linked list
+- convert arrary -> linked list
 - traversal in linked list
 - lenght of a linked list
 - search an element in linked list